NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 BOP insurance combines general liability insurance with commercial property insurance in one convenient, and often more affordable, package.

 A BOP can be custom-made to match the needs and risks of your company and industry.
 Because coverage is personalized to each business, the cost can vary.
-But you’ll usually pay less for BOP coverage than if you buy two separate policies, and it can save your company up to 10%.
+But you’ll usually pay less for BOP coverage than if you buy two separate policies.

-Bundling general liability and commercial property policies into a BOP can give you broad coverage that includes:
+Bundling general liability and commercial property policies into a BOP can give you broader coverage that includes:

 • Property damage to your building and its contents.